 - A clear perspective on which customer to prioritize is established to decrease the risk of being confused with another

-- Knowing what your customers like and expect can give you the opportunity to surprise them with better ideas and marketing style that convert
+- Knowing what your customers like and expect can give you the opportunity to surprise them with better ideas and a marketing style that resonates with them

 Tips on Creating Your Business’ Customer Avatar